 This hurdle can be minimized with a Special Needs Trust.
 This legal structure is created specifically for a person with a disability in order to protect the person’s financial assets.
 With a Special Needs Trust, the person qualifies to receive state disability assistance while still able to use the settlement or inheritance money available for their care and comfort.
 This protected money is often needed for the many goods and services that state aid does not cover, such as medical supplies, therapies, dental services, vehicles, computers, furniture, and even expenses for travel, education, and job training.

-At the Law Office of Sativa Boatman-Sloan, LLC & 417 Elder Law, we understand the high costs and stress involved in caring for a family member with a disability and the importance of protecting the benefits they receive.
+At the 417 Business & Elder Law & 417 Elder Law, we understand the high costs and stress involved in caring for a family member with a disability and the importance of protecting the benefits they receive.
 We help you think through the various options available and the continuing effects of each.
 You can then make a well-informed decision about what is best for your loved one.
-We give our clients peace of mind knowing that their family member will have every resource available for their long-term comfort and support.
+We give our clients peace of mind knowing that their family members will have every resource available for their long-term comfort and support.

 This article was also published in the printed version of the Volume 6 Jan-Mar 2017 Newsletter (PDF).

 Please call our office at (417) 887-4170 if you have any questions about this article or would like to receive our mailed newsletter.